Frequently Asked Questions About the NIDDK Central Repositories

 What is the purpose of having a central repository?

 A central repository collects samples and data from designated NIDDK studies, simplifies access to samples, and ensures that samples are stored under uniform conditions.
 This allows for additional studies to be conducted, enhancing the value of the research.
 Similarly, reposited datasets can be maintained, queried, and reconfigured to facilitate new analyses after a study's original data coordinating center closes.

 What are the NIDDK Central Repositories?

 The NIDDK Central Repositories are two separate contract-funded components that work together to store data and samples from significant, NIDDK-funded studies.

 - gathers, stores, and distributes biological samples from studies

 - works with investigators in new and ongoing studies as a real-time storage facility for archival samples

-The second component is the Genetics Repository that
+The second component is a Data Repository that

-- gathers, stores and distributes the incremental or finished datasets from studies
+- gathers, stores and distributes incremental or finished datasets from NIDDK-funded studies

 - helps active data coordinating centers prepare databases and incremental datasets for archiving and for carrying out restricted queries of the stored databases